catamphetamine/react-responsive-ui/README.md

 Which results in a much smaller bundle size.

-## Validation

-Each form component receives two validation-specific properties

-* `error : String` – error message
-* `indicateInvalid : boolean` – whether the field should be displayed as an invalid one (including showing the `error` message)

-When both of these properties are set the form component appends `--invalid` postfixes to its CSS `className`s.

 ## CSS

 The CSS for this library must be included on a page too.